Story: Large forest birds

-The meat, skin and feathers of weka were important resources for Māori, and for European explorers, who called the birds bush hens or woodhens.
+The meat, skin, oil and feathers of weka were important resources for Māori, and for European explorers, who called the birds bush hens or woodhens.
 Weka are easily tamed with food, and forest campers learn not to leave food or shiny objects lying within reach of these inquisitive, acquisitive birds.

 Introduced to islands

 In 1905, 12 buff weka were introduced to the Chatham Islands.
-Their descendants now number around 60,000, and islanders are allowed to harvest up to 5,000 each year.
-Weka may also be culled on the Tītī Islands around Stewart Island.
+Their descendants now number around 60,000, and islanders are allowed to harvest them, with an estimated 5,000 birds taken each year.
+Weka may also be killed on the Tītī Islands around Stewart Island.

 Weka as pests

 Because they prey on endangered species, weka have been removed from important conservation islands.
-In the 1980s, thousands were moved from Codfish Island to neighbouring Stewart Island to protect endangered Cook’s petrels, South Georgian diving petrels and kākāpō.
+In the 1980s, thousands were moved from Codfish Island to neighbouring Stewart Island to protect endangered Cook’s petrels and South Georgian diving petrels, and to prepare Codfish Island for the release of kākāpō.